 If you want to make it go away, you’d better know what’s causing it.
 Here are all the main causes of facial redness + how to treat each one so your skin goes back to its natural, healthy hue:

-Rosacea is a common, but as yet not very understood condition, that mainly affects the face.
-But, you can get it on other body parts, like your ears, chest, and neck, too.
-Flushing is the most common symptom – and the first one to appear.
-Then, burning and stinging sensations, spots (papules and pustules), and visible blood vessels, develop, too.
+Rosacea is a common condition (or a curse) that mainly affects the face.
+But, you can get it on your ears, chest, and neck, too.
+Flushing is the first symptom to appear.
+It’s followed by burning and stinging, spots (papules and pustules), and visible blood vessels, too.

-I wish I had a miracle pill for you to swallow, but the sad truth is, there isn’t a cure for rosacea, yet.
+I wish I had a miracle pill for you to swallow.
+The sad truth is, there isn’t a cure for rosacea, yet.
 But, there are a couple things you can do to keep it under control:

 1. Avoid known triggers like: